 Whether you are an observer, commentator, researcher, creator, hacker, tweeter or just curious, join international artists and organisations to explore the issues of our time.
 Drop in for a talk, join the conversation, enjoy a chance encounter and learn something new.

 This year our theme is ‘exchange’, shaped with the help of artist Tim Etchells.

 Tate Liverpool is also running a series of Tate Exchange Events.
 Find out more about Tate Exchange Liverpool here.

 Want to get involved?

-This week we welcome Trinity Laban for a blind date and a look at the role of participatory artists today, explore resistance and risk with the Digital Maker Collective, and look at new ways of seeing art and disability with Shape Arts.
-You can see our full 2017 programme here, or browse by workshops, talks, symposiums, or performances.
+This week at Tate Exchange we take a journey through gallery education and learning, explore virtually real environments with the Digital Maker Collective, hear original music scores inspired by art works in the Tate collection, and adventure through an inclusive world of art, imagination, and disability with Touretteshero.
+You can see our full 2017 programme here, or browse by performances.
 Or browse our programme by theme below.

 Politics and Economies of Exchange

 Join us at Fairground to explore the exchange between art, politics and ideas